markgewhite/ai_meal_planner/LEARNINGS.md

 ### Common Issues Encountered

 1. **Module Not Found Errors**
-   - Jupyter kernel not using correct Python environment
+   - Jupyter kernel not using the correct Python environment
    - Solution: Register venv as Jupyter kernel with `ipykernel`

 2. **API Timeouts**